 - Request information about their warehouse management system and inventory system.

-- Value-added services include kitting, light assembly, any returns or inventory refurbishing that you require as part of a logistics solution.
+- Detail out any value-added services include kitting, light assembly, any returns or inventory refurbishing that you require as part of a logistics solution.

-- Standards and service level metrics you will hold the 3PL accountable for, including order, turn around and shipping cut off; order accuracy; dock-to-stock times; returns processing turn around; and shrinkage percent.
+- Detail out the standards and service level metrics you will hold the 3PL accountable for, including order turn around time and shipping cut off; order accuracy; dock-to-stock times; returns processing turn around; and shrinkage percent.

 - Specific standard operating procedures that 3PLs will need to meet, such as all aspects of return processing; quality control inspection; and appearance of customer packing.